People hated masks during the 1918 pandemic, too. 675,000 Americans died

 We have all seen the headlines: Coronavirus cases are surging in 40 states, with new cases and hospitalization rates climbing at an alarming rate.
-Health officials have warned that the U.S. must act quickly to halt the spread – or we risk losing control over the pandemic.
+Health officials have warned that the U.S. must act quickly to halt the spread–or we risk losing control over the pandemic.

 There’s a clear consensus that Americans should wear masks in public and continue to practice proper social distancing.
 While a majority of Americans support wearing masks, widespread and consistent compliance has proven difficult to maintain in communities across the country.
 Demonstrators gathered outside city halls in Scottsdale, Arizona; Austin, Texas; and other cities to protest local mask mandates.
 Several Washington state and North Carolina sheriffs have announced they will not enforce their state’s mask order.

 I’ve researched the history of the 1918 pandemic extensively.
 At that time, with no effective vaccine or drug therapies, communities across the country instituted a host of public health measures to slow the spread of a deadly influenza epidemic: They closed schools and businesses, banned public gatherings, and isolated and quarantined those who were infected.
-Many communities recommended or required that citizens wear face masks in public – and this, not the onerous lockdowns, drew the most ire.
+Many communities recommended or required that citizens wear face masks in public–and this, not the onerous lockdowns, drew the most ire.

 In mid-October of 1918, amidst a raging epidemic in the Northeast and rapidly growing outbreaks nationwide, the United States Public Health Service circulated leaflets recommending that all citizens wear a mask.
 The Red Cross took out newspaper ads encouraging their use and offered instructions on how to construct masks at home using gauze and cotton string.
 Some state health departments launched their own initiatives, most notably California, Utah, and Washington.

-Nationwide, posters presented mask-wearing as a civic duty – social responsibility had been embedded into the social fabric by a massive wartime federal propaganda campaign launched in early 1917 when the U.S. entered the Great War.
+Nationwide, posters presented mask-wearing as a civic duty–social responsibility had been embedded into the social fabric by a massive wartime federal propaganda campaign launched in early 1917 when the U.S. entered the Great War.
 San Francisco Mayor James Rolph announced that “conscience, patriotism and self-protection demand immediate and rigid compliance” with mask wearing.
 In nearby Oakland, Mayor John Davie stated that “it is sensible and patriotic, no matter what our personal beliefs may be, to safeguard our fellow citizens by joining in this practice” of wearing a mask.

 Health officials understood that radically changing public behavior was a difficult undertaking, especially since many found masks uncomfortable to wear.
 Appeals to patriotism could go only so far.
 As one Sacramento official noted, people “must be forced to do the things that are for their best interests.”
 The Red Cross bluntly stated that “the man or woman or child who will not wear a mask now is a dangerous slacker.”
 Numerous communities, particularly across the West, imposed mandatory ordinances.
 Some sentenced scofflaws to short jail terms, and fines ranged from $5 to $200.